albiurs/oop-folder-structure/src/application/commands/COMMANDS.md

 #### **`application/`**

-- **Purpose:** Implements application-specific logic, bridging APIs with domain logic.
-    - **`commands/`**: Represents specific actions or tasks within the app.
+- **Purpose:** Implements the main workflows and use cases of the application.
+This folder bridges domain logic with external systems and user actions, encapsulating high-level business logic.
+    - **`commands/`**: Encapsulates actions triggered by the user or system.
+Commands focus on "doing" rather than "querying," ensuring task execution is isolated and reusable.
         - Examples:
-            - `CreateUserCommand.php`: Encapsulates data and validation for creating a user.
+            - `CreateUserCommand.php`: Handles the creation of a new user.
-            - `UpdateOrderCommand.php`: Updates an order's status or details.
+            - `UpdateOrderCommand.php`: Updates an order’s status or properties.
+            - `DeleteProductCommand.php`: Removes a product from the system.
-            - `ResetPasswordCommand.php`: Handles the reset password workflow.
+            - `ResetPasswordCommand.php`: Initiates the password reset process for a user.
+            - `CreateCategoryCommand.php`: Adds a new product category to the database.
+            - `SendNotificationCommand.php`: Triggers a notification for a user or group.
+            - `GenerateReportCommand.php`: Initiates the process of creating a new report.
+            - `ApplyDiscountCommand.php`: Applies a discount code to a user’s cart or order.
+            - `CreateReviewCommand.php`: Adds a new review for a product.
+            - `UpdateProfileCommand.php`: Modifies a user’s profile settings or data.

 * * *